Monojit21062004/Tic_Tac_Toe-_Using-_only-_HTML_CSS_JavaScript/README.md

-# Tic_Tac_Toe-_Using-_only-_HTML_CSS_JavaScript
-Tic Tac Toe is a simple two-player game made using HTML, CSS, and JavaScript.
-It uses basic DOM manipulation and game logic to let players take turns, detect wins or draws, and restart the game—perfect for beginners practicing JavaScript.
+# Tic Tac Toe Game
+### Using Only HTML, CSS & JavaScript

+A simple and interactive **Tic Tac Toe** game built using **pure HTML, CSS, and JavaScript**.
+This project focuses on core front-end concepts without relying on any frameworks or libraries.

+---

+## Features

+- Two-player mode (X vs O)
+- Real-time win detection
+- Draw detection
+- Game reset functionality
+- Clean and responsive UI
+- Lightweight and fast

+---

+## Technologies Used

+- **HTML** – Structure of the game board
+- **CSS** – Styling and layout
+- **JavaScript** – Game logic and interactivity

+---

+## 📂 Project Structure